flexxui/flexx/README.md

 Flexx
 =====

-Flexx is a Python tookit for creating graphical user interfaces (GUI's), that uses web technology for its rendering.
+Flexx is a cross-platform, pure Python tookit for creating graphical user interfaces (GUI's), that uses web technology for its rendering.
 You can use Flexx to create desktop applications as well as web applications.

+Flexx can also be used to run a subset of Python in a web runtime (e.g.
-Flexx can also be used from within the Jupyter notebook.
+Nodejs), and can be used from within the Jupyter notebook.

-Flexx is pure Python, and has no dependencies other than the browser that's already installed on the system.
+Flexx is pure Python, and its only dependencies are Tornado and a browser.
 To run apps in desktop-mode, we recommend having Firefox installed.

 Flexx consists of several modules which can be individually used; none of the modules are imported by default.